shamil-k/weather-crop-data-api/README.md

 For demonstration purposes, the container is configured to automatically perform the full data pipeline upon startup.

 When the container starts:
+1.  **Service Start**: The FastAPI web server launches immediately to ensure the service is responsive and passes health checks.
+2.  **Background Pipeline**: Concurrently, a background process triggers:
-1.  **Auto-Ingestion**: The `ingest.py` script runs immediately, parsing all weather data files in `app/artifacts/wx_data` and populating the database.
+    *   **Auto-Ingestion**: Parsing all weather data files in `app/artifacts/wx_data` to populate the database.
-2.  **Auto-Analysis**: The `analysis.py` script follows, calculating yearly statistics for all stations.
+    *   **Auto-Analysis**: Calculating yearly statistics for all stations once ingestion is complete.
-3.  **Service Start**: Finally, the FastAPI web server launches, serving the API and the dashboard with fresh data.

-This ensures that every new deployment or cold start presents a fully populated and analyzed dataset without manual intervention.
+This ensures that the application is accessible immediately, while data populates in the background (typically within a few seconds/minutes depending on volume).

 ### Production Considerations
 For a production environment (as outlined in the original architecture plan), the following changes would be made: